 I have really enjoyed my latest collaboration with Panasonic, this time trialling the Panasonic Slow Juicer MJ-L500.
-I love making fresh juices and have own quite a few juicers over the years.
+I love making fresh juices and have owned quite a few juicers over the years.
 Still, I have to admit that until two weeks ago, I was not really sure what slow juicers were.
 A fortnight later, I am puzzled on how and why I have been missing out for so long on such a fabulous kitchen appliance.

 Centrifugal vs masticating

 Before we look further into the Panasonic Slow Juicer MJ-L500 it is important to understand that there are two types of juicers on the market: centrifugal and masticating.
 Centrifugal juicers are the most common.
-They grind fruits and vegetables at high speed (creating heat), extracting juice from pulp.
+They grind fruits and vegetables at high speed (creating heat), extracting juice from the pulp.
 In contrast, slow juicers crush and extract at a slow pace, and are typical referred to as masticating juicers.

 How it works

 The Panasonic Slow Juicer MJ-L500 is a masticating juicer that has a low-speed extraction in order to reduce oxidisation thus retaining maximum vitamins, minerals and anti-oxidants.
 Inside the juicing bowl fits a giant squeezing screw which is responsible for extracting all the goodness.
 The pulp is discarded on one end, while the juice comes out from another spout conveniently fitted with a cap.